nntk072/Scala_Database_Processing/Assignment-tasks.md

 ## Additional tasks (optional, can provide course points)

-There a total of three additional tasks that can be done to gain some course points.
+There are in total of three additional tasks that can be done to gain some course points.

 The first additional task asks you to do all the basic tasks in an optimized way.
 It is possible that you can some points from this without directly trying by just implementing the basic tasks in an efficient manner.